 Mark was not one of the original 12 Apostles but has been regarded as one of the 70 Disciples whom Jesus sent out to spread the good news of the Kingdom, as mentioned in Luke 10.
 So while not in Jesus’ inner circle, he was in the next circle larger.
 Some believe he is the unnamed young man who followed Jesus after his arrest in the Garden of Gethsemane, mentioned only in the Gospel of Mark:

 And a young man followed him, with nothing but a linen cloth about his body.
 And they seized him, but he left the linen cloth and ran away naked.

 Other traditions record that the Last Supper was held in the house of Mark’s mother, as was Jesus’ post-resurrection appearance to the Apostles where he ate fish (Luke 24:42).

-There Mark remained in Alexandria until AD 828 when it was believed that relics of his body were stolen by two Venetian merchants — aided by two Greek monks — and removed to Venice.
-Today, in a mosaic in San Marco’s (St Mark’s) Basilica in Venice, a visitor can see sailors delivering the body hidden beneath port and cabbage leaves so as to escape detailed inspection by Muslim guards in Alexandria, who would not have touched the “unclean” meat.
+Mark’s body remained in Alexandria until AD 828 when it was believed that relics of his body were stolen by two Venetian merchants — aided by two Greek monks — and removed to Venice.
+Today, in a mosaic in San Marco’s (St Mark’s) Basilica in Venice, a visitor can see sailors delivering the body hidden beneath pork and cabbage leaves so as to escape detailed inspection by Muslim guards in Alexandria, who would not have touched the “unclean” meat.

 His symbol is the winged lion, which is found atop a column at the port side entrance to Piazza San Marco.

-In Venice, Italy St. Mark’s Day it is a public holiday marked by church services, concerts, carnivals, and street markets.
+In Venice, Italy, St. Mark’s Day is a public holiday marked by church services, concerts, carnivals, and street markets.